nodojo/dotfile-grande/2015macbookprosetup.roundtwo.md

 4. Set the image or color for the background and close System Preferences
 5. Open mission control and close the screen Desktop1
 6. Reboot and test

-**todo: this doesn't work 100% as expected so find the correct way and update**

-Set background image for login screen (macOS Monterey)

-1. System Preferences > Security & Privacy > FileVault > Turn Off FileVault
-2. Desktop & Screen Saver > Change background to background of your choosing, or change to another and change back
-3. Apple menu > Lock screen >> background should be the one you've chosen
-4. Turn FileVault back on

 ## Finder